 The cost of affiliated programs, in most cases, is based on a package, which might include tuition, accommodations, meals, an on-site program director, in-country orientations, airport pick-up, health insurance, excursions, etc. All Affiliated program costs are paid directly to the program provider.
 Due to the vast variety of programs offered by Affiliated providers, the costs vary with each program.

 Some Affiliated programs involve placing student participants in classroom settings that follow American classroom conventions.
 Usually, there are no local students taking the courses, so student interaction with the local population happens through homestays or social events.
 Other providers offer direct enrollment, which means that American students can register directly at local universities.
 Under this model, participants will, in most cases, will have full immersion in the local culture.

 While participating in affiliated programs, students will earn transfer credit but will remain enrolled at Texas State University.

 Admission requirements vary depending on the program.
 In general, undergraduate or graduate Texas State students who have completed at least one semester, who are in good academic and discipline standing, and who have good academic references are eligible to apply.
 In addition, some programs might have special language or minimum GPA requirements.

 Applications for most programs are due the semester before the program begins.
 Since program space is limited, we strongly recommend that students start planning at least one year prior to their semester(s) abroad.
 There are two applications Texas State students must complete in order to participate in an Affiliated program - 1.
 Texas State Affiliated Program application, and 2. the Provider's application.

 *Please note that some Affiliated programs have an extended application deadline.
-Please schedule a meeting with the Affiliated Program Advisor via this link to get more detailed information.
+Please schedule a meeting with the Education Abroad Staff member via this link to get more detailed information.

 Undergraduate Steps for Transferring Education Abroad Credits